-Below are some of my favorite resources that try to make sense of our current historical moment, and suggest what investors and citizens should know to make sound financial, personal, and moral decisions in the years ahead.
+Below are some of my favorite resources describing the build-up to the crash of 2020.
+Individually and together, they suggest what investors and citizens should know to make sound financial, personal, and moral decisions in the years ahead.

 Capitalism, despite its many benefits, is inherently exploitive.
-It always depends on genocide, slavery, war, and depletion of natural resources.
+Historically, it has always depended on genocide, slavery, war, and depletion of natural resources.
 Capitalism functions like a living organism, an addiction, or a crash-only software program.
 For capitalism to be viable, society and government must keep it in check.

 The Big Short, Michael Lewis